haihala/haihala.github.io/src/lib/posts/wag-playtest-1.md

 describe a period of time.
 The script (effect) of an action consisted of a linear series of action blocks.
-Each action block contained information on what action events to send out when entering, when to exit the block, and whether or not the block can be cancelled into something.
+Each action block contained information on what action events to send out when entering, when to exit the block, and whether or not the block can be canceled into something.
 This solution was pretty cumbersome to work with, especially with more dynamic actions.
 There was an enum with a variant for each type of an exit condition a block could have.
 One for simply taking some time, one for input state, one for whatever.
 The block